jckmrrssy/liri-node-app/README.md

 ## Why it's useful

-This is a quick and easy way to find an upcoming concert of your favorite artist, find out more about that song you heard ont the radio, and learn some good movie trivia.
+This is a quick and easy way to find an upcoming concert of your favorite artist, find out more about that song you heard on the radio, and learn some good movie trivia.

 ## How it works